-Registration starts runs periodically as defined on the main Cyber Intelligence Training Center registration page.
+Registration runs as on-demand, defined on the main Cyber Intelligence Training Center registration page.

 The online courses are instructor video and audio recorded with periodic direct interaction with the instructor via online web meetings.
 The instructor will have standard office time for question and answer as well as regular access via class email and other messaging options.
 The target course length is 10 weeks.

 Validated and registered students will receive login and preparation information 1 week prior to class start.
 Prospective students must send an email to [email protected] from a corporate account to validate course eligibility before registration.
 (Corporate accounts are not Gmail, Hotmail, Yahoo, Mail, Hushmail, Protonmail, and the like).
 Treadstone 71 reserves the right to restrict course registration based upon certain risk factors.